Solomon-igbigbi/react-test/README.md

 ### Difficulty: Hard | Time required: ~ 30-45 minutes

 # Goals/Outcomes ✨
-- To test knowledge of consuming APIs and handling responses
+- To test knowledge of consuming APIs and handling responses.
-- Loading state and knowing where and how to make multiple API calls efficiently
+- Loading state and knowing where and how to make multiple API calls efficiently.
-- Should be able to play/pause a music
+- Should be able to play/pause a music.
+- You ability to self research.

 # Pre-requisites ✅
 - Add your Deezer client ID & secret to `env`